 A well-written code of ethics will foster a working environment of trust, integrity, and honesty.
 The organization will be better prepared to face challenges as they have a solid base to stand on.
 In addition, it will establish strong partnerships with multiple stakeholders inside and outside the industry.

 Furthermore, the elimination of harassment and discrimination is a key use of an effective code of ethics.
-Finally, it will outline the ways in which the company can promote positive social change.
-Through that, the organization is able to contribute towards a sustainable future.
+Finally, it will outline how the company can promote positive social change.
+Through that, the organization can contribute towards a sustainable future.

 In summary, business ethics can bring significant benefits to an organization.
 Practicing good business ethics has become so more important in building a sustainable and profitable business.
 Some of the benefits of business ethics identified are building customer loyalty, reputation, retaining top talent, enhancing team spirit, etc. Finally, the implementation of good ethical practices will lead the organizations to greater levels of success.